-All overtime work authorized by the Chief or his/hertheir designee shall be paid at time and one-half.
+All overtime work authorized by the Chief or their designee shall be paid at time and one-half.
 Employees shall have the option to accumulate Compensatory Time Off (CTO) in lieu of pay for overtime worked subject to approval of the Fire Chief or designee.
 CTO may be accumulated at a rate of 1.5 to 1.0 up to a total of 240 hours maximum, and may be taken at a time mutually convenient to the employee and employer and subject to the vacation schedule.
 Total accumulated hours by employee will be calculated on July 1 of each year.
-Employees who have accumulated more than 240 hours as of July 1 will be notified by the employer of that fact, and allowed to schedule time off to bring the hours accumulation to below 240 hours.
 CTO in excess of one (1) hour shall be calculated in 1/2 hour increments.
-No employee shall be allowed to accrueearry more than 240 comp time hours on the books.
+No employee shall be allowed to accrue more than 240 comp time hours on the books.